Coke County, Texas

 - 2009 - The Robert Lee Volunteer Fire Department wins the World Championship in the Firefighter Combat Challenge.

-This timeline provides a condensed summary of the historical journey of Coke County, Texas.
+This timeline provides a concise overview of the key events in the history of Coke County, Texas.